 COVID-19: Free Mental Well-Being Resources

 We hope you are holding up ok.
-What a surreal and uncertain moment we are living in right now.
+What a surreal and uncertain moment we are still living in right now, months after the pandemic started.
 Our best wishes go out to you and everyone around you.

 We have put together a roundup of fact checked, free, research-led and practical mental well-being resources that are relevant to COVID-19.
 They could be useful for you and loved ones over the coming days and weeks.